samkester/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure allows a function to "remember" certain variables from the function where it was defined.
+That is, given a Function A that defines Function B, parameter C, and local variable D, closure allows B to refer to C and D even after A finishes executing.
+If A is run multiple times, the values of C and D associated with each copy of B are unique to that copy.

 2. Study the following code, then answer the questions below.

 ```js